SteenOmicsLab/MGHPCC/README.md

 # Write .quantindex

-We noticed that IonQuant writes .quantindex files for each .d bruker file.
-Doing so, it will use the Bruker extension, which currently only works single-threaded. due to the large amount of samples we wanted to process we had to parallelize this process.
-By testing we found that one can write the .quantindex files in advance, before starting the actual quantifcation step.
-Therefore, if we would run multiple instances of IonQuant that simultaniously write .quantindex files we can achieves higher speeds.
-Currently, IonQuant does not have a standalone function to write such .quantindex files.
-To overcome this issue, we implemented code that will keep track of the stdout from IonQuant.
-Once IonQuant pushes the "Updating Philosopher" to stdout we know that all .quantindex files are written and we kill the process.
-Since the writing of the .quantindex files is single threaded we do not need a large amount of computational power, making it possible to have multiple IonQuants running simultaniously to write .quantindex files.
+IonQuants speed is based on the (large) .quantindex files it writes for easy indexing.
+Similairy like MSfragger it uses the Bruker extension which currently only works single threaded.
+If .quantindex files are already written, IonQuant will skip the step which could potentially vastly improve speed.
+To parallelize the writing of quantindex files we build smaller batches and have multiple instances of IonQuant run simultaniously.
+Once all .quantindex files are written the IonQuant processes will be terminated.

 In short, the script does the following:
 1. Write the input parameter required for IonQuant.
 IonQuant requires a "--psm SAMPLE/psm.tsv" for each sample.